CS4311-spring-2020/architecturelectures-team06-team-404/README.md

 The ```/doc``` directory shall contain all information material for documenting the assignment.
 This includes the presentation and the quiz questions.

 The ```/src``` directory shall contain all source material for the assignment.
-This includes the video.
+This includes the video link. **Note: Because of the video size, Github rejected the upload of the video file.**